GiuParca/palettes-generator/README.md

 ﻿# Color Palette Generator

 Creating your own color palette is just a click away.
-Welcome to "Color Crafter," an innovative app made with HTML, CSS, and JavaScript.

-With Color Crafter, you can generate a unique, random color palette with a single click.
-Not satisfied?
-Click again for a fresh burst of colors.
-Prefer more control?
-Select each color individually at random to craft a palette that's uniquely yours.
+Color Palette Generator is an app made with HTML, CSS, and JavaScript, where you can generate a unique, random color palette with a single click.

-Perfect for designers, artists, or anyone who loves color, Color Crafter transforms how you choose and combine hues.
-Dive into endless possibilities and let your creativity soar with Color Crafter.
+You can click a button for a fresh burst of colors or select each color individually at random to create your own palette.